-The debit of $6,500 increases the insurance expense account, while the credit to bank reflects the cash payment made by ABC to their insurance provider.
-This entry would be made under either a cash or accrual system as it reflects both movement in cash and economic benefits.
+The debit of $6,500 increases the insurance expense account, while the credit to the bank reflects the cash payment made by ABC to their insurance provider.
+We would make this entry under either a cash or accrual system as it reflects both movements in cash and economic benefits.

 ABC’s end of financial year is March 31.
-As part of their accounts preparation they process balance day adjustments; in our case they will process a journal entry for the prepaid insurance premium that was paid in January.
+As part of their accounts preparation, they process balance day adjustments; in our case, they will process a journal entry for the prepaid insurance premium that ABC paid in January.
 Their accounts team would prepare the following calculation and journal entry.